How to Create a Spectacular Container Garden in 7 Easy Steps

 Using a hose or watering can, moisten the potting mix until water starts to drain out the bottom of the pot.
 To avoid damaging tender plants and ruining the top layer of soil, it’s best to drip the water gently, pausing and then repeating the process until water runs out the drainage hole.
 Use an organic liquid fertilizer with regularity to feed your container garden.
 Follow package directions, and you’ll be rewarded with healthy, handsome, disease-resistant plants to enjoy throughout the growing season.

-Penny O’Sullivan is editor in chief of Coastal Design magazine.
-When she’s not working on the magazine, she is writing books on gardening topics that serve to educate gardeners—both novice and seasoned—on various garden and landscape design challenges.
+Penny O’Sullivan is the author of numerous books on gardening topics that serve to educate gardeners—both novice and seasoned—on various garden and landscape design challenges.
 Her most recent book, The Homeowner’s Complete Tree & Shrub Handbook: the Essential Guide to Choosing, Planting, and Maintaining Perfect Landscape Plants can be found on Amazon.
-Feel free to submit your gardening questions to firstname.lastname@example.org.